MarinaPrice-Dev/ascii-map-generator/README.md

 - **ROT.js**: ROT.js library compatible format

 ## TO DO
+- grid border on/off
+- preview on mouse hover
 - Select and multiselect unclear, remove the first one
 - shortcuts for tool selections (Ctrl 1-0)
 - menu: documentation, example maps, blog